Quinn Martin

 Quinn Martin (born Irwin Martin Cohn; May 22, 1922 - September 5, 1987) was an American television producer.
 He had at least one television series running in prime time every year for 21 straight years (from 1959 to 1980).
-Martin is a member of the Television Hall of Fame, having been inducted in 1997.
+Martin is a member of the Television Hall of Fame, having been inducted posthumously in 1997.

 Early life

 Born on May 22, 1922, in New York City, Martin was the second of two children.
 His father, Martin Goodman Cohn, was a film editor and producer at the studios of Metro Goldwyn Mayer; his mother was Anna Messing Cohn.
 He was of Jewish descent.
 From the age of 4, he was raised in Los Angeles, California.
 He graduated from Fairfax High School, then served five years in the United States Army during World War II, enlisting in the Signal Corps at Fort MacArthur in San Pedro, California on September 10, 1940, and achieving the rank of sergeant.
 He later changed his name to Quinn Martin.

 While attending the University of California at Berkeley, Martin majored in English studies but did not graduate.
 Martin started his career in television as a film editor at MGM, joining his father and also worked as manager of post-production for various organizations, including Universal Studios (1950–1954).

 His first wife, Madelyn Pugh Davis, was one half of the writing team behind I Love Lucy.
 By the mid 1950s he had become an executive producer for Desilu Studios, founded by Lucille Ball and Desi Arnaz.
 In 1959, he produced "The Untouchables", a two-part special that appeared in season 1 of the Westinghouse Desilu Playhouse.
 The Untouchables later became a weekly television show on the ABC television network, which would win two Emmy Awards in 1960.